LouDnl/USBSID-Pico/README.md

 - Two SID sockets with up to 4 SID's (e.g. SKPico) supported
   - Socket one address range $00 ~ $7F (default $00 ~ $1F) auto based on configuration settings
   - Socket two address range $00 ~ $7F (default $40 ~ $7F) auto based on configuration settings
-  - Configurable via [config-tool](repo/examples/config-tool) for Linux (Windows still in development)
+  - Configurable via [config-tool](repo/examples/config-tool) for Linux and Windows
 - Onboard LED acts as VU meter calculated by the voices of SID1 (Pico & Pico2 only)
 - Onboard RGB LED acts as second VU meter calculated by the voices of SID1 (default)
   - Requires Black Pico clone board with RGB LED onboard!